 When assembly of fragments is complete, OracleAS Web Cache includes a Set-Cookie response-header field in the response with the cookie information from the template.
 For those fragments with a Host request-header field that matches the Host request-header field in the template, OracleAS Web Cache also accumulates the Set-Cookie response-header fields with that of the template.
-For those fragments with a Host request-header field that does not match the Host request-header field in the template, OracleAS Web Cache does not accumulate the Set-Cookie response-header field with that of the template and other matching fragments.
+For those fragments with a Host request-header field that does not match the Host request-header field in the template, OracleAS Web Cache also accumulate the Set-Cookie response-header field that does not match the Host request-header field in the template, OracleAS Web Cache also other matching fragments.

-- "Session Information" on page 2-22 for an overview of Cookie and Set-Cookie behavior - "Variable Expressions" on page 15-6 for a description of how you can use the HTTP\COOKIE variable in ESI markup
+- "Session Information" on page 2-16 for an overview of Cookie and Set-Cookie behavior - "Variable Expressions" on page 16-4 for a description of how you can use the HTTP\COOKIE variable in ESI markup